brooklynrail/brooklynrail-platform/content/events/2022/04/to-light-the-sky-jordan-nassar.md

 ---
-title: "To Light The Sky: Jordan Nassar"
+title: "To Light the Sky: Jordan Nassar"
 deck: Featuring Nassar and Dan Cameron
 summary: Artist Jordan Nassar joins Rail Editor-at-Large Dan Cameron for a conversation.
 We conclude with a poetry reading by Elizabeth Robinson.